-This lightweight distro is based on the Debian Linux and does not include a system in its software application.
-The major issues for which system software was delinked from Debian were its mission creep and bloat issues besides reducing compatibility with Unix like OS such as UNIX System V and BSD systems.
+This lightweight distro is based on Debian Linux and does not include a system in its software application.
+The major issues for which system software was delinked from Debian were its mission creep and bloat issues besides reducing compatibility with Unix-like OS such as UNIX System V and BSD systems.
 This system delinking was a major factor in deciding to continue using Linux for many die-hard Linux fans.

 This Linux distro supports both 32-bit and 64-bit hardware, enabling this distro to be used for both older and newer computers.
 It uses icewm Windows manager to enable the system to run on low-end hardware.
 With not much pre-installed software, the ISO file size is approx. 700 MB.
 You can download and install more software through the internet if needed.

 Currently, antiX -19.2 “Hannie Schaft” is available in four versions, namely Full, Base, Core, and Net.
 You can use antiX-Core or antiX-net and build upon them to control what you need to be installed.
 The minimum hardware requirement to install the distro on your device is a RAM of 256 MB and PIII systems CPU or Intel AMDx86 processor with a 5GB disc space.